Tourism Management (BBus Honours)

 Frequently Asked Questions

 Is there a placement as part of this course?

 Yes, there is an opportunity for students to engage in placement as part of the course.

 Is it essential to have studied a language before commencing the course?

-Having a European language is very useful, but it is not essential to have studied one before as languages (except French) are generally taught from the introductory stage.
-It should be noted that the study of a language is mandatory for year one of the course.
+Having a European language is very useful.
+In order to study French you must have successfully completed Leaving Certificate French and in order to study German you must have successfully completed Junior Certificate German.
+Spanish is taught from an introductory stage.
+It should be noted that studying a language is mandatory for year one of the course.